Skip to content

 Summary

-• More than 20 states are raising their minimum wages in 2025.
+• More than 20 states are raising their minimum wages in 2026, with many increases taking effect on January 1, 2026 and some scheduled later in the year as well.

 Employers in the United States are bound by different laws when it comes to minimum wage rates, depending on the state or even the city they’re in.
 The federal minimum wage rate is a fixed national rate set by the Fair Labor Standards Act (FLSA) and enforced by the U.S. Department of Labor (DOL).